Guidance to help employers, employees and the self-employed understand how to work safely during the coronavirus pandemic.

 Guidance for people working in, visiting or delivering to other people’s homes.

-Guidance for people who work in or run restaurants offering takeaway or delivery services.
+Guidance for people who work in or run restaurants, pubs, bars, cafes or takeaways.

 Shops and branches